dottedmag/dottedmag.net/cv.md

 # Summary

-I design, develop, maintain and run software systems with a focus on long-term maintainability, and lead small teams doing so.
+I design, develop, maintain and run software systems with a focus on long-term maintainability, and lead compact teams doing so.

 # What do I do?